Australian outback aerial

 What the initiativedelivers.

-Eight measurable outcomes across food security, health, economic participation, climate resilience and community-led development.
+Eleven measurable outcomes across food security, health, climate resilience, biodiversity, ecosystem restoration, economic participation and community-led development.

 • Improved remote food security